About me

 What to expect

 On this blog, I’m learning in public.
-I write about methods, tools, and ways of thinking around personal knowledge management.
+I write about methods, tools, and ways of thinking around personal knowledge management — and about how AI assistants can find a sensible place in everyday life, without chasing every hype.
 Not as a finished expert dispensing wisdom, but as someone who reflects on and evolves their own practice.

 If you’re wondering how to better organise your knowledge — whether professionally or personally — you’re in the right place.
 I look forward to the exchange.